Emergency Preparation

 1. Start your building of a 30 day supply of food, and med’s.
 Food is paramount.
 If we are isolated (no usable bridge) then YOYO (you’re on your own).
 We all will have to depend on what we have stored.

-2. Refer to your Fox Island Family Emergency Manual (download).
-Next, click on this link: Manual Source for a hard bound copy to be delivered to you (These won&rsq...
+2. Refer to your Fox Island Family Emergency Manual (download)....
 Read More

 Fox Island Family Emergency Manual